 - Passionate about advertising and consumer behaviour?
 Keen to take the lead on digital content?
 Want to be a social media manager?

-- This degree gives you exemptions from professional bodies including CIM and IDM papers, preparing you for a career in digital marketing.
+- Gain exemptions from professional bodies including CIM and IDM papers, preparing you for a career in digital marketing.